hughperkins/EasyCL/README.md

   * open any of the projects in the `build-win32` or `build-win64` build directory
   * change build type from `Debug` to `Release`
   * from `build` menu, choose `build solution`
-* after building, you will need to copy the *.cl files from the `cl` directory into the directory where you will run the tests or library from (if you can figure out a way to automate this, please send a pull request :-) )
+* after building, you will need to copy the *.cl files from the `test` directory into the directory where you will run the tests from (if you can figure out a way to automate this, please send a pull request :-) )

 How to run self-tests
 ---------------------